DJARUUN/clipboard.nvim/README.md

   -- The max amount of lines to show of each item in the clipboard. max_item_length = 4,

-  ---@field string (max one character)
+  ---@field string
   -- The character to use for the separator between clipboard items.
   -- Should never be more than one character. item_separator = "─",

   ---@field boolean
   -- Whether to show special symbols, e.g. the symbols for trailing -- newlines. special_symbols = true,

+  ---@field string|table<string>
+  -- The border of the popup window.
+This can either be any of the -- builtin styles, e.g. "rounded", or a custom border in form of -- a table of each border character.
+Check out
+  -- `:h nvim_open_win()` for the exact specification. border = "rounded",

+  ---@field highlights
+  -- The highlight groups for the clipboard window. highlights = {
+    normal = "Normal",
+    special = "Special",
+    border = "FloatermBorder",
+    title = "texCmdTitle",
+    item_separator = "LineNr",
+  },
 })
 ```